 Backpage.com, which is widely used by escorts and other sex workers, has long been accused by authorities of not doing enough to crack down on child prostitution and sex trafficking being facilitated through the site.
 The company was effectively cut off from the credit card payment system last year, after the Cook County sheriff in Illinois warned credit card companies that Backpage was profiting from and turning a blind eye to child prostitution.

-Backpage CEO Carl Ferrer has been charged pimping a minor, pimping, and conspiracy to commit pimping, the California Attorney general's office said.
+Backpage CEO Carl Ferrer has been charged with pimping a minor, pimping, and conspiracy to commit pimping, the California attorney general's office said.
 Two shareholders of Backpage, Michael Lacey and James Larkin, have also been charged with conspiracy to commit pimping.
-"Lacey and Larkin are not yet in custody but warrants are out for their arrest," a spokesperson for the AG's office said.
+"Lacey and Larkin are not yet in custody but warrants are out for their arrest," a spokesperson for the attorney general's office said.

-Backpage was founded over a decade ago, but became the predominant destination for escort ads in 2012 when Craiglist banned them under pressure from politicians and law enforcement officials.
+Backpage was founded over a decade ago, and became the predominant destination for escort ads in 2012 after Craiglist banned them under pressure from politicians and law enforcement officials.

 "Backpage's escort services section essentially operates as an online brothel," said a California arrest warrant for the Backpage officials.
 "The ads unequivocally sell sexual services, featuring extremely provocative pictures and lightly veiled or coded sexual terminology."

 Although Backpage boasts some content moderation of explicit prostitution ads, the warrant says that an agent who used the words "cum" and "quickie" had their ad submission deleted, but when they used "come" and "quick session," the ad was able to go through.

 The arrest warrant says the National Center for Missing and Exploited Children reported 2,900 cases of child sex trafficking in California alone since 2012.
 The California criminal investigation began in 2013.